 Price, per person

-Lato Boutique Hotel, Heraklion: family-run 3-star hotel in a backstreet close to the Venetian port, mildly quirky modernist décor, rooms well-appointed.
+Lato Boutique Hotel, Heraklion (in 2019): family-run 3-star hotel in a backstreet close to the Venetian port, mildly quirky modernist décor, rooms well-appointed.
 Atlantis Hotel, Heraklion: modern 5-star hotel close to the Venetian port and the Archaeological Museum.
 Hotel Keramos, Zaros: a family-run rural guest house with few pretensions in a busy working village.
 If you prize luxury over authenticity, this tour is not for you.
-Rooms are spacious but décor old fashioned, showers not baths, no toiletries, good wifi.
+Rooms are spacious but décor old fashioned, showers not baths, no toiletries, good WiFi.
 Kydon Hotel, Chania: 4-star hotel, spacious rooms, well situated close to the old town and port.
-Single rooms are doubles for sole use.
+Single rooms throughout are doubles for sole use.